 - 1. A student on academic probation may not register for more than 16 credit hours in any semester. - 2.
 A student in good standing may take no more than three additional credit hours above those required in the semester in question. - 3.
 A student on the Dean's List in the previous semester may take up to six additional credit hours above those required for the semester in question. - 4.
-Exceptions to the above are subject to the discretion of the student's program advisor and the Department chair of the student's major, or in the case of students on probation, approval must be sought from the Academic Dean.
+Exceptions to the above are subject to the discretion of the student's program advisor and the Department Chair of the student's major, or in the case of students on probation, approval must be sought from the Vice President for Academic Affairs.